 The current manual:

-The goal is to update and amplify the long-existing LaTeX(2e) reference manual, which has been included in free TeX distributions for many years.
+The goal is to update and amplify the long-existing unofficial LaTeX(2e) reference manual, which has been included in free TeX distributions for many years.
 It originated with George Greenwade, was updated for LaTeX 2.09 by Stephen Gilmore, and for LaTeX2e by Torsten Martinsen.
-None of these folks can continue work on the project, so I (Karl Berry) decided to restart it, initiating what I very much hope will be a collaborative effort.
+None of these folks can continue work on the project, so I (Karl Berry) am currently maintaining it, happily joined by several colleagues, notably Vincent Belaïche and Jim Hefferon.

 The manual is currently written in Texinfo.
 I like Texinfo, and want to keep it available in that form.
 However, I'm more than happy to accept new material in plain text, LaTeX, Docbook, or whatever format (I will integrate it into the Texinfo source).
 Patches made with diff -u are ideal, and with a ChangeLog entry is even more ideal, but I'll take anything.

 Reading through the document will turn up plenty of desirable improvements.
-There is lots to do: not all the commands introduced in LaTeX2e are present yet, default values are often missing, etc. Searching for xx in the (sole) source file latex2e.texi will find some specific areas that need work.
+There is lots to do: not all the commands introduced in LaTeX2e are present yet, default values are often missing, etc. Searching for xx in the (sole) source file latex2e.texi will show a few of the areas that need work.

-Please email any material to email@example.com (subscribe, archive).
-Any bug reports, suggestions, or discussion of whatever sort is also welcome there.
+Please email contributions or anything else to firstname.lastname@example.org (subscribe, archive).
+Any bug reports, suggestions, or discussion of whatever sort are welcome there.

 Thanks to gna.org for hosting this latexrefman project.